Sexual Assault Response and Prevention Specialist

 - Go to a safe place as soon as possible.

 - Avoid the following activities in an effort to preserve physical evidence: showering, brushing teeth, eating or changing clothing.
 If clothing is changed, put all clothing worn at the time of the incident into a paper bag.

 - Contact a Sexual Assault Response and Prevention Specialist (317-910-5572) or Counseling & Consultation Services* for support.
 Contact the University police department (317-940-2873) or Title IX Coordinator to report (317-940-6509).
 A Sexual Assault Response and Prevention Specialist is trained to assist survivors in getting physical and emotional care and to explain options and reporting processes.

 - Seek medical attention as soon as possible to assess for injury and treat for exposure to infections.
 Immediate and confidential medical attention for survivors of sexual assault is available at no cost at area hospitals within their Centers of Hope*.
 The hospitals closest to Butler with a 24-hour Center of Hope are Methodist and St. Vincent.
 With a survivor's consent, a specially trained nurse will conduct an exam to collect evidence.

 - Seek counseling when the time is right.
 Butler's Counseling & Consultation Services* offer free & confidential services.
 Referrals to other local agencies such as Legacy House*, Prevail*, and the Julian Center* are available as well.

 - Access routine testing for potential exposure to sexually transmitted infections.
-Consult with a Victim Advocate about free testing on campus or in the local community.
+Consult with a Sexual Assault Response and Prevention Specialist about free testing on campus or in the local community.

 *Denotes a confidential resource.